mrdotx/cinfo/README.md

 # cinfo

-a minimal system information tool for linux-based operating systems
+a fast and minimal system information tool for linux-based operating systems

 ![screenshot](screenshot.png)